jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-4.md

-+++
+---
+heading: Chapter 4
+title: "The Rights of Ambassadors"
+weight: 18
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Rights of Ambassadors" heading=  "Chapter 4" description=  "When nations came to have a lot of business one with another, it became necessary to send messengers between them.
-They were the first ambassadors" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-5/chapter-3" linkbtext=  "Chapter 1a" linkf=  "/research/smith/jurisprudence/part-5/" linkftext=  "Part 5" icon=  "/icons/smith.png"
+description: "When nations came to have a lot of business one with another, it became necessary to send messengers between them.
+They were the first ambassadors"
-+++
+---

 When nations came to have a lot of business one with another, it became necessary to send messengers between them.
 They were the first ambassadors.